google/ide-perf/README.md

 #### Example use cases

 * Use the tracer to quickly answer the question, "how fast is the code I just wrote?"
-  Tracing data updates in real time, so you can quickly cycle through a variety of user scenarios to see if any of them trigger high overhead.
+  The tracing data updates in real time, so you can quickly cycle through a variety of user scenarios to see if any of them trigger high overhead.

 * Use the tracer to figure out _why_ a method has high overhead in a CPU sampling snapshot.